shadoine/stock-pipeline/README.md

 # 📈 Stock Data Pipeline

-This project automates the fetching and storing of daily stock prices using Apache Airflow, Python, and PostgreSQL —> all in Docker.
+This project automates the fetching and storing of daily stock prices using Apache Airflow, Python, and PostgreSQL in Docker.
+It also includes ARIMA-based forecasting with data visualization using Matplotlib.

 ## 🧰 Tech Stack
 - Apache Airflow
-- Python (pandas, yfinance)
+- Python (pandas, yfinance, psycopg2, matplotlib, statsmodels)
 - PostgreSQL
-- Docker
+- Docker Compose

 ## 🚀 How to Run